Rewriting with Acyclic Queries: Mind Your Head: Related Work

 For convenience, we introduce some notation.
-For a set of atoms $\calA$ and a variable $u$ we define with $\AtomExp{\calA}{u}$ the set of atoms of $\calA$ where every atom is extended by the variable $u$, i.e.
+For an atom $A = R(x_1,\ldots,x_r)$ and a variable $u$ we denote by $\AtomExp{A}{u}$ the atom $R(u,x_1,\ldots,x_r)$ resulting from extending $A$ by the variable $u$.
+We lift this notation to sets~\calA of atoms in the natural way, i.e.\

+If a set of atoms or a query consists of atoms extended by (possibly different) variables as described above, we often signify this with a \enquote{\plus}-symbol in the superscript, e.g.\ we write $\AtomExp{\calA}{\plus}$.

 Let $V_1,\ldots,V_n$ be the views in $\calV$.
-W.l.o.g.\ assume that each view in $\calV$ does not share any variable with another view in $\calV$ or $\Q$.
-Otherwise, one can rename the variables in the views in polynomial time.
+We assume that the views in~\calV and the query \Q refer to distinct variables, which is no restriction since the variables can be renamed accordingly in polynomial time.